 ALERT: Any new evidence for a fresh claim now has to be delivered, in person, by the asylum seeker to an office in Liverpool.
-They are unlikely to be granted an interview, but are expected simply to hand in the papers.
-For a destitute asylum seeker, such a trip is impossible without financial support.
-During 2015/16 six of our clients had to make this trip with our help.
+Some have interviews there, but most have to make this journey simply to hand in paperwork.
+For a destitute asylum seeker this is impossible without financial support and we have helped several clients to make this trip.